BackupTheBerlios/hjb-svn/trunk/docs/rst/connections-sessions.rst

 In HJB, each connection

-* is represented by a HTTP resource whose URI has the URI of connection factory used to create the connection as its root.
+* is represented by a HTTP resource whose URI has the URI of the connection factory that created it as its root.

 * has a URI that includes its creation index.
-For a given connection, this is the number of connections that have been created by its root connection factory prior to its creation.
+For a given connection, this is the number of connections that have been created by its connection factory prior to its creation.

 * is created by sending a HTTP POST message to a specific child URI of